alvics/eWeb_Theme/readme.md

 ## e_Web WordPress Starter Theme
 ##### Vanilla WordPress with bootstrap 4, Font Awesome 5, webpack and scss.
-Blank starter theme with bootstrap 4, fontawesome 5 (SVGs) via the advanced JavaScript API to take advantage of tree shaking, webpack files from Laravel to minify, compile files and build ready for production.
+Blank starter theme with bootstrap 4, fontawesome 5 (SVGs) via the advanced JavaScript API to take advantage of tree shaking, webpack files from Laravel to compile your dependencies.
 ### *Note working theme but not complete!